![]() Jacquelyn Ardam Director jardam@college.ucla.edu | Director, Undergraduate Research Center–Humanities, Arts, and Social Sciences

 Tama Hasson

-Assistant Dean for Undergraduate Research
+Assistant Vice Provost for Undergraduate Research

 Director, Undergraduate Research Center – Sciences